jlambert360/Tech/README.md

 ### Productivity

-- [Notion](https://www.notion.so/desktop) - Productivity workspace with a ton of features
+- [Notion](https://www.notion.so/desktop) - Productivity workspace with a ton of features.
-- [Notion Enhancer](https://github.com/notion-enhancer/notion-enhancer) - An enhancer/customiser for the all-in-one productivity workspace notion.so
+- [Notion Enhancer](https://github.com/notion-enhancer/notion-enhancer) - An enhancer/customiser for the all-in-one productivity workspace notion.so.
 - [PowerToys](https://github.com/microsoft/PowerToys/releases) - A set of utilities for power users to tune and streamline their Windows 10 experience for greater productivity.

 ### Recording and Live Streaming